ctrl-alt-del/devenv/README.md

 ### Go on Ubuntu
+Visit [Go's download page](https://golang.org/dl) and download the latest `.tar.gz` file.

+Once download is completed, double click the file and follow its instruction to install.
+Note that you need to remove any old version of **Go**.

-Visit [Go's source install page](https://golang.org/doc/install/source) and follow there instruction there to install.
+Alternatively, you can install Go from its source.
+To do so, visit [Go's source install page](https://golang.org/doc/install/source) and follow instruction there to install.

 [BACK TO TOP](#table-of-contents)